SlaybaughLab/GroupResources/README.md

 # GroupResources
 A common place to compile resources of use to the research group

-For Spring 2016 we will have weekly group lunches from 12:00 up to as late as 2:00 on Wednesdays in BIDS 190-B. The first meeting will be March 2.
-The last Wednesday of each month will be a group meeting about research progress and skill collaboration, the first of which will be March 30.

 [General Resources](./general-resources/) is a folder that contains general resource information on tools and software that the group uses frequently.
 This includes LaTeX, primers for software packages, information on using Savio, our